Cover photo for Theodore J. "Ted" Horvath's Obituary

 For his efforts with Rainey, the Cleveland Orchestra presented Ted with the Martin Luther King Jr. Community Service Award in 2010 and he was recognized nationally with the prestigious Lewis Hine Award for Service to Children and Youth, which was presented at a ceremony in New York City in 2012.
 March 23, 2014 was proclaimed as "Theodore J. Horvath Day" in the city of Cleveland by Mayor Frank Jackson, and he was honored by Rainey with the Glissando Award in 2023.

 Ted was also very proud of his Hungarian roots and was fluent in the language his whole life.
-He was heavily involved in the Hungarian community in Cleveland, where, among other things, he served on the board of the Cleve
+He was heavily involved in the Hungarian community in Cleveland, where, among other things, he served on the board of the Cleveland Hungarian Museum and Heritage Society.

 He was particularly proud of his grand daughter Sienna, who also chose to become an attorney and is attending Berkeley Law School in California.